ligato/docs/docs/plugins/infra-plugins.md

 The idxmap package provides a mapping structure to support the following use cases:

-* Exposing read-only access to plugin local data for other plugins
+* Expose read-only access to plugin local data for other plugins.
-* Secondary indexing
+* Secondary indexing.
-* Data caching for a KV data store such as etcd
+* Data caching for a KV data store.

 **References:**

 - [Ligato cn-infra repo][cn-infra-github]
 - [Index Map repo folder][idxmap-repo-folder]
-- [Index Map GoDoc description][idxmap-godoc]
+- [Index Map GoDocs][idxmap-godoc]

 ---

 ### Exposing Local Data Use Case

-App plugins often need to expose some structured information to other plugins inside the agent.
-Structured data stored in the idxmap is available for read access to other plugins:
+App plugins often need to expose some structured data to other plugins inside the agent.
+You can provide read-only access to the structured plugin data written to the idxmap cache using the following:

-- via lookup using primary keys or secondary indices
+- Lookup using primary keys or secondary indices.
+<br></br>
-- via watching for data changes in the map using channels or callbacks.
-Subscribe for changes and receive a notification once an item is added, changed or removed.
+- Watching for data changes in the map using channels or callbacks.
+You subscribe to channels that provide notifications for changes when you add, delete or remove a configuration item.
+<br></br>

 ![idxmap local][idx-map-local-image]
 <p style="text-align: center; font-weight: bold">Using idxmap to expose local data</p>

+The _Using idxmap to expose local data_ figure above depicts the lookup and watch methods.

 ---

 ### Caching Use Case

-It is useful to cache data from a KV data store when you need to:
+You will find it useful to cache data from a KV data store when you need to:

-- minimize the number of lookups into the KV data store
+- Minimize the number of lookups into the KV data store.
+<br></br>
-- execute lookups by secondary indexes for KV data stores that do not necessarily support secondary indexing.
-Not that etcd does not support secondary indexing
+- Execute lookups by secondary indexes for KV data stores that do not support secondary indexing.
+Not that etcd does not support secondary indexing.

-**CacheHelper** turns idxmap, injected as field `IDX`, into an indexed local copy of remotely stored key-value data.
+[CacheHelper](https://github.com/ligato/cn-infra/blob/master/idxmap/mem/cache_helper.go) turns the idxmap, injected as field `IDX`, into an indexed local copy of remotely stored key-value data.
 CacheHelper watches the target KV data store for data changes and resync events.
-Received key-value pairs are transformed into the name-value (+ secondary indices if defined) pairs and stored in the injected idxmap instance.
+It transforms the received key-value pairs into the name-value pairs, including secondary indices if defined.
+Cachehelper stores the transformed data in the injected idxmap instance.

-See the `idxmap caching` figure below.
+<br></br>

 ![idxmap cache][idx-map-cache-image]
 <p style="text-align: center; font-weight: bold">idxmap caching</p>

+The _idxmap caching_ figure shows how `CacheHelper` assists your plugins in accessing remote KV data store values through a local cache.

 ---

 ## Log Manager

-The log manager plugin is used to view and modify the log levels of loggers using a REST API.
+The log manager plugin lets you view and modify the agent loggers and log levels using REST, agentctl, environment variables, and conf files.

 **References:**